-In order to expand the accessibility and convenience of glass recycling, Keep Omaha Beautiful has assisted the City of Omaha in securing four new locations for glass recycling.
+In order to expand the accessibility and convenience of glass recycling, Keep Omaha Beautiful has assisted the City of Omaha in securing three new locations for glass recycling.

 These locations now have purple Ripple Glass bins in their parking lot open 24 hours, and join the 6 other glass recycling sites located throughout the city.